-Over the longer term, the public park and open space associated with the proposed development, will provide a contiguous green space corridor along this portion of the Lake Ontario shoreline, linking JC Saddington Park and the Credit River estuary to the residential areas with mature trees along the shoreline to the southwest of the Subject Lands.
-The proposed open space on the Subject Lands, offers an opportunity to incorporate ecological design principles and practices.
+Over the longer term, the public park and open space associated with the proposed development on the Subject Lands, will provide a contiguous green space corridor along this portion of the Lake Ontario shoreline, linking JC Saddington Park and the Credit River estuary to the residential areas with mature trees along the shoreline to the southwest of the Subject Lands.
+The green space corridor (incorporating the Subject Lands and adjacent shoreline crown lands) will range from approximately 50 m to 165 m in width, based on the conceptual site plan.
+The proposed open space within the Subject Lands offers an opportunity to incorporate ecological design principles and practices to benefit migratory birds and butterflies, subject to the City's final park programming direction.